GoogleCloudPlatform/anthos-config-management-samples/namespace-specific-policy/README.md

 - RoleBinding.
 For each tenant, the RoleBinding is for a different Group.
 For example, in `config/tenant-a`, the RoleBinding is for the group `tenant-a-admin@mydomain.com`.
 This is achieved by applying the patch file `config/tenant-a/rolebinding.yaml`.
 So the RoleBinding from the `base` is overwritten.

+### [optional] Update the namespace specific policies
-Fork the example repository into your organization and clone the forked repo locally.
+If you need to update some configuration, you need to fork this example repository into your organization and clone the forked repo locally.

 ```
 $ git clone https://github.com/<YOUR_ORGANIZATION>/anthos-config-management-samples acm-samples
 ```

-After this, the example configuration is under your local directory `acm-samples/namespace-specific-policy`.

-### [optional] Update the namespace specific policies
-If you need to update some configuration, you can follow the instructions in this session.
+Then you can follow the instructions in this session.
 It is optional and shouldn’t affect the steps below.
 #### Update the base
 When you add new configuration or update configuration under the directory `acm-samples/namespace-specific-policy/config/base`, the change will be propagated to configuration for all of `tenant-a`, `tenant-b` and `tenant-c`.
 #### Update an overlay